-You have explored intricately sculpted temples, hiked a towering volcano, and wandered the rice paddies of Bali, yet you feel there is much more awaiting you, and you are right!
-If you find yourself wondering where to go after Bali, look no further as we have compiled the ultimate list of activities and destinations to tickle your curiosity and blow your mind.
+You explored intricately sculpted temples, hiked a towering volcano, and wandered the rice paddies of Bali, yet you feel there is much more awaiting you, and you are absolutely right!
+If you find yourself wondering where to go after Bali, don’t look any further as we compiled the ultimate list of activities and destinations to tickle your curiosity and blow your mind.
 Indonesia, an archipelago consisting of a staggering 17,000 islands, straddles the equator and spans a distance of 3000 miles, and is just as expansive in diversity of culture and breathtaking ecosystems, so dive in!

 Where to go after Bali? – #1 Gili Islands

 Just a short boat trip off of Bali lies three glistening islands, ringed by coral reefs and turquoise seas.
 Getting to the islands is easy, particularly with a service like Scoot Fast Cruises, which will take you from Sanur in just over 4 hours.
 The trio are a serene group, where noisy scooters are replaced by bicycles and charming horse-drawn carts.

 Each island has a different character; Trawangan or Gili T is the most popular and cosmopolitan with a vibrant party scene, Gili Air offers a perfect balance between buzz and peace, while Gili Meno is a desert paradise.
 Regardless of which island you choose, there are an array of exciting and novel activities to indulge in!